-Scour around river structures has attracted the attention of many researchers in this field (Karami et al., 2011).
-Melville and Raudkivi (1977) were one of the first scientists who analysed the flow characteristics around a cylindrical pier at the scour hole.
-They observed that the location of the maximum shear stress was where the scour first occurred.
-The primary vortex at bridge abutments, similar to the horseshoe vortex at bridge piers, is responsible for the scour hole growth (Kwan, 1988).
-Coleman et al. (2003) studied scour development at a bridge abutment and obtained a new formula for estimating scour at the abutment based on flow depth, abutment size, flow intensity, etc. Some studies have specifically focused on the scour depth caused by different shapes of piers or abutments (Melville, 1997; Melville and Coleman, 2000; Fael et al., 2016).
+vortex at bridge piers, primary vortex at bridge abutments is responsible for the scour hole growth.
+Coleman et al. (2003) studied scour development at a bridge abutment and developed a new formula for estimating scour at the abutment based on flow depth, abutment size, and flow intensity.
+Some studies have specifically focused on the scour depth caused by different shapes of piers or abutments (Melville, 1997; Melville and Coleman, 2000; Fael et al., 2016).
 More recently, Fael et al. (2016) introduced a shape factor (k_s) for the scour depth of different pier shapes relative to the single-cylinder pier scour depth.
-Melville (1997) previously suggested shape factor values of 0.75 for wing-walls and 0.45-0.6 for spill-through abutments.
+Melville (1997) previously suggested shape factor values of 0.75 for wing-walls and 0.45 to 0.60 for spill-through abutments.

-Multiple research works have given empirical equations for estimating the local scour depth at piers and abutments (Froehlich, 1988; Melville, 1997; Richardson and Davis, 2001; Sheppard and Miller, 2006; Sheppard et al., 2014).
+Multiple studies have produced empirical equations for estimating the local scour depth at piers and abutments (Froehlich, 1988; Melville, 1997; Richardson and Davis, 2001; Sheppard and Miller, 2006; Sheppard et al., 2014).
 Sheppard et al. (2014) evaluated 23 commonly used scour prediction equations with laboratory and field data.
 A new equation that obtained the least total error was proposed by melding and slightly modifying the equations of Sheppard and Miller (2006) and Melville (1997).
-However, the difference of the maximum scour depth predictions using different empirical equations was about 100%, indicating that more justifications or development of new equations are necessary (Pizarro et al., 2020).
+However, the difference in the maximum scour depth predictions using different empirical equations was about 100%, indicating that new equations need to be developed (Pizarro et al., 2020).

-Flow field analysis could provide better complementary insight into the scouring process and hence attract more attention of many researchers.
-Dey and Barbhuiya (2005b) measured the turbulent flow field around a short rectangular abutment using Acoustic Doppler Velocimeter (ADV).
+Flow field analysis could provide better insight into the scouring process.
+Dey and Barbhuiya (2005b) measured the turbulent flow field around a short rectangular abutment using the acoustic Doppler velocimeter (ADV).
 Pasupuleti et al. (2022) investigated flow characteristics and velocity field around circular piers in different layouts.
-They observed that flow separation occurred behind upstream piers, and primary vortex was generated due to the downflow in front of the upstream pier.
+They observed that flow separation occurred behind upstream piers, and a primary vortex was generated due to the downflow in front of the upstream pier.
 Guan et al. (2019) presented principal characteristics of the horseshoe vortices and turbulent flow fields at a circular bridge pier when a scour hole was developing.
 They observed that the horseshoe vortices were also enlarged, strengthened, and reproduced as the scour hole grew, and the location of the core of the main horseshoe vortex was asymptotically stabilised after 24 h.
-Yang et al. (2020) observed that of the three pressure flow types (free surface flow, submerged office flow, and overtopping flow), submerged orifice flow had the highest velocity intensity whereas free surface flow had the lowest.
+Yang et al. (2020) observed that of the three pressure flow types (free surface flow, submerged office flow, and overtopping flow), submerged orifice flow had the highest velocity intensity, whereas free surface flow had the lowest.
 Melville et al. (2021) studied the effect of streamwise abutment length on the scour and turbulence flow at a contraction section.
-They observed that the long contraction abutment caused most of the turbulent zone to move to the downstream abutment, and the equilibrium scour hole formed downstream.
+They observed that the long contraction abutment caused most of the turbulent zone to move to the downstream abutment, and an equilibrium scour hole formed downstream.